 What else?
 Let’s see, I signed up a team to run the Vermont City Marathon relay in May, so this mornings muddy sprinting may be in fact be a good idea because I basically haven’t run since last summer.
 And when I say basically I mean not at all.
 Honestly, I am considering not training for it since my leg of the race is only about 5 miles and every time I add running into my weekly workout rotation I seem to injure myself.

 In other news there’s this cabbage sauté with pork meatballs.
 I’m not going to lie, I came up with it so that I could dig myself out from under a mound of cabbage that has been piling up from the CSA every week.
 But I happen to be in love with the results.
 The cabbage and onions are sweet and sour with a touch of caraway seed which reminds me of mild sauerkraut.
 And I love the pork meatballs.
 I used quinoa in them instead of breadcrumbs.
 I love the resulting texture.
 We had this for dinner with potatoes with butter and herbs.
 So yummy!
+Or if you’re looking for something paleo-friendly these Paleo Meatballs from Bless Her Heart Y’all would also be great with this cabbage sauté.

 Are you having mud season where you are?